alejandro-angulo/alejandr0angul0.dev/content/posts/now-with-more-nix.md

 machines.
 I'm going all in on nix and wanted to update the deployment process for this site to use nix flakes as well.

-## Managing Develop Environments with devenv and nix flakes
+## Managing Development Environments with devenv and nix flakes

 It's been a while since I touched anything on this site and I didn't have any of the right packages installed to work on this.
 I could have installed